 5. Sterling silver angel’s wings

 Silver angel wings will hold a pinch of ashes from a little one who passed much, much too soon.
-Choose from heart-shaped or a simple angel-shaped option.
+Choose from a heart-shaped or a simple angel-shaped option.

-6. Heart-shaped silver “forever in my heart” with forget-me-not flower
+6. Heart-shaped silver necklace with forget-me-not flower

 7. Infinity symbol